microsoft/SQLExtentions/workshop/README.md

 If prompted about not having a storage account mounted, click on Show advanced settings.
 Select Create new under Storage account and provide values as below:

-Resource Group: Select **Use existing** then
+Resource Group: Select **Use existing** then pick "SQL-Extension-suffix" where suffix is the six digit numer in your lab user.
-Storage account: storage
+Storage account: "lab+suffix"
 File Share: blob

 <img style="float: right;" src="./images/cloudshellstorage.png">